The platform can enable you to keep records of the conditions of assets.

 Asset auditing from the web app

 Option 1 – adding audit records one by one

 Go to the Manage Assets > Asset Auditing page, then click on the Add New Records button > Add A Single Record.
 On the new page, select the asset then fill out and submit the form.

 To edit the record, find it on the table, then go to Actions > Edit.

 Option 2 – adding audit records in bulk

 Go to Manage Assets > Asset Auditing page.
-Click on the Import From CSV button.
+Click on the Add New Records button > Import From CSV.
 On the new page, upload the CSV file, according to the guidelines shown there.